GaleJames-creator/gale-james/tutorials/getting-started-with-payment-api.md

-# Getting started with PaymentFlow API
+# Getting started with Payment API

 This tutorial shows you how to integrate PaymentFlow payment processing into an application.
 By following these steps, you will process a test payment.